Mounting hole acc. to IEC 60947-5-1

 RAFIX 16 F

-A design-oriented control component series with a very flat design
+A design-oriented control component series with a very flat profile

 RAFIX 22 FS+

 A control component series designed for a mounting hole diameter of 22.3 mm.
-Special characteristics of this series are: - Low mounting depth - Easy assembly -Compatibility with short-travel keyswitches
+Special characteristics of this series are: - Low mounting depth - Easy assembly -Compatibility with tactile switches

 RAFIX 22 QR